initiateit/ubuntu_hardening/README.md

-# ubuntu_hardening
-Hardening your Ubuntu server installation
+##  How to secure & harden your Ubuntu 20.04 installation